marklauter/tdd/notes.md

 - Python: [unittest](https://docs.python.org/3/library/unittest.html), [pytest](https://docs.pytest.org/)

 ### Integration Tests
 When we combine [units](#unit-tests) into an interconnected set, we are performing integration.

 So, an integration test evaluates the behavior of, or interactions between, a set of interdependent units.

-A common misconception is that integration tests require a fully deployed system or application.
-Tests run against a deployed system are called [end-to-end tests](#end-to-end-tests).
+A common misconception is that integration tests are always applied to deployed system or application.
+See the section on [end-to-end testing](#end-to-end-tests).

 Common unit test tools:
 - C#: [Xunit](https://xunit.net/)